Resources for Parents & Students

 Our Mission: To protect and promote the health and safety of the people of Wisconsin.

 Long-term care is any service or support that you may need because of a disability, getting older, or a chronic illness that limits your ability to do the things that are part of your daily routine.
 This includes things such as bathing, getting dressed, making meals, going to work, and paying bills.
-Visit our website for resources and additional information.
+Click this link to visit the Wisconsin Department of Health Services website for resources and additional information.

 My Team Triumph